JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 An undefined value signifies compatibility with all IDEs starting from the version mentioned in `since-build`, including potential future builds that may cause compatibility issues.

-The given value will be assigned to the `<idea-version until-build=""/>` element attribute.
+The provided value will be assigned to the `<idea-version until-build=""/>` element attribute.

 The default value is set to the `MAJOR.*` version based on the currently selected IntelliJ Platform, such as `233.*`.